FIREPAWER07/SpicetifyInstaller/README.md

 ## 💖 Support Me

-If you appreciate my work and want to support the development of this project, consider buying me a coffee:
+If you appreciate my work and want to support the development of this project, consider buying me a Caffè Macchiato:

 [![Support me on Ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/firepawer07)